Chapter 6: modern Vulkan

 F.2.2.
 Shaders

 Both mesh and task shaders should include the #extension GL_EXT_mesh_shader: require directive.
-We also specify the dimensions of a workgroup in the same manner as for compute shaders, as this is what they are (so, something like layout(local_size_x = 2, local_size_y = 2, local_size_z = 1) in;).
+We also specify the dimensions of a workgroup in the same manner as for compute shaders, as compute shaders is what they actually are (so, something like layout(local_size_x = 2, local_size_y = 2, local_size_z = 1) in;).
 The typical limit for the size of a workgroup is 128.

-Task shaders take no inputs (besides the builtin workgroup identifiers that are precisely the same as with compute shaders).
-An invocation of a task shader typically processes one meshlet.
-All invocations within a workgroup cooperate to emit an appropriate number of mesh tasks with EmitMeshTasksEXT(x, y, z);.
-This is a GLSL command whose parameters represent the number of mesh workgroups to generate (although this command appears in all task shader invocation, only the effect of the one from the first invocation are considered; see here for details).
+Task shaders take no inputs (besides the builtin workgroup identifiers that are precisely the same as those of compute shaders).
+A workgroup is a group of task shader invocations.
+A single invocation typically processes one meshlet (i.e., it decides whether is it to be rendered or dropped; of course, this is not really an option for complex renderers that generate meshlets on the fly).
+All invocations within a workgroup cooperate to emit an appropriate number of mesh tasks via EmitMeshTasksEXT(x, y, z);.
+This is a GLSL command whose parameters represent the number of mesh workgroups to generate (although this command appears in all task shader invocations, it is only ever evaluated in the first one; see here for details).
 Additionally, we may define data to be forwarded to the mesh tasks; this data is uniformly accessible to all created workgroups.
 We do this by declaring a variable of the form taskPayloadSharedEXT SharedData sharedData; (assume that we defined a structure type called SharedData prior to that point) globally in the task shader, and by assigning a value to it in its contents.
 We can define at most one of those variables, and we should strive to keep payloads as compact as possible for performance reasons.

-In mesh shaders, we define a maximum number of vertices, and a maximum number of primitives built out of these vertices that the workgroup may emit, as in layout(max_vertices = 128, max_primitives = 128) out; (indeed, these limits are not defined per shader invocation; remember that different invocations belonging to the same workgroup cooperate to generate the data: we want parallelism).
-In the actual code, we use SetMeshOutputsEXT(vertexCount, primCount); to communicate the actual number of vertices and primitives that we output from the workgroup.
-We also specify what kind of primitives we are using with a statement such as layout(triangles) out; (the only possible alternatives are points or lines).
+In mesh shaders, we set a maximum number of vertices and of primitives built out of these vertices that the workgroup may emit, as in layout(max_vertices = 128, max_primitives = 128) out; (we always reason in terms of workgroups since this is where the parallelism comes from, and we want parallelism).
+The actual number of vertices/primitives may vary dynamically, but it must almost be within the limits we defined; we use SetMeshOutputsEXT(vertexCount, primCount); to communicate what we actually output from the workgroup.
+We also specify what kind of primitives our mesh shader produces with a statement such as layout(triangles) out; (the only alternatives are points or lines).
 A typical mesh shader invocation handles one or two primitives.
-We may output additional data for the fragment shader, e.g., layout(location = 0) out vec3 vertColor[]; (note that we output an array of values, with one value per vertex).
-To output data on a per-primitive basis instead of a per-vertex basis, we we can use perprimitiveEXT to indicate that an output is meant as a per-primitive one, as in perprimitiveEXT layout(location = 1) out vec3 primNormal[];.
-Additionally, they take the task payload data as input.
-To access the (read only) payload data, we need to include a declaration similar to that found in the task shader; e.g., taskPayloadSharedEXT SharedData sharedData;.
+We may output additional data for the fragment shader, as in layout(location = 0) out vec3 vertColor[];; this is an array with one value per vertex.
+To output such additional data on a per-primitive basis instead, we use perprimitiveEXT, as in perprimitiveEXT layout(location = 1) out vec3 primNormal[];.
+Mesh shaders take the payload output from the task shader as a read-only input.
+To access this data, we need to include a declaration similar to that found in the task shader; e.g., taskPayloadSharedEXT SharedData sharedData;.

-GLSL defines some write-only variables for use by mesh shaders: we should write the vertices we create in gl_MeshVerticesEXT, write indices of triplets of vertices to gl_PrimitiveTriangleIndicesEXT to form triangles (alternatively, gl_PrimitiveLineIndicesEXT or gl_PrimitivePointIndicesEXT), and optionally share some predefined per-primitive data using gl_MeshPrimitivesEXT.
+GLSL defines some write-only variables for use by mesh shaders: we should write the vertices we create in gl_MeshVerticesEXT, write the triangles we create in gl_PrimitiveTriangleIndicesEXT (alternatively, gl_PrimitiveLineIndicesEXT or gl_PrimitivePointIndicesEXT; we give, e.g., triangles as triplets of indices into gl_MeshVerticesEXT), and optionally share some predefined per-primitive data for us by later stages (those that carry over from the traditional graphics pipeline), using gl_MeshPrimitivesEXT.
 All of these variables have an array type; check the spec for details (in particular, gl_MeshVerticesEXT and gl_MeshPrimitivesEXT are defined as structs defined in there).

-To apply some form of culling on a per-primitive basis, we can set gl_MeshPrimitivesEXT[i].gl_CullPrimitiveEXT (doc) to an appropriate value from inside a mesh shader.
+To cull specific primitives, we can do something like gl_MeshPrimitivesEXT[i].gl_CullPrimitiveEXT = true (doc 1, doc 2) from a mesh shader.
 Arseny Kapoulkine has a nice blog post on the topic.

 F.2.3.
 Building and using a mesh shading pipeline object